joao9913/mql5-strategy-development/Include/VantedgeTrading/Trading Strategies/SwingReversal.md

 ## Input Variables

     - NeighbourCandles  - Number of candles to use for verification of swing point
     - ATRMultiplier     - How much to multiply the area around the swing point

 ## Pairs/Markets

     - To Be Optimized

+## Visual Mode Objects

+    - High Swing
+    - Low Swing
+    - Visual Confirmation Of Retest